lisafrankel/Game-of-Life/README.md

 # Game-of-Life

-This is an implementation of Conway’s Game of Life
+This is an implementation of Conway’s Game of Life, which I wrote to familiarize myself with Go.

 Rules:
 1) A living cell with 2 or 3 neighboring living cells survives